HanaokaYuzu/Gemini-API/README.md

 ### Generate contents with Gemini extensions

+> [!IMPORTANT]
-**Important**: To access Gemini extensions in API, you must activate them on the [Gemini website](https://gemini.google.com/extensions) first.
+> To access Gemini extensions in API, you must activate them on the [Gemini website](https://gemini.google.com/extensions) first.
 Same as image generation, Google also has limitations on the availability of Gemini extensions.
 Here's a summary copied from [official documentation](https://support.google.com/gemini/answer/13695044) (as of February 18th, 2024):

->To use extensions in Gemini Apps:
 >
+> > To use extensions in Gemini Apps:
+> >
->Sign in with your personal Google Account that you manage on your own.
+> > Sign in with your personal Google Account that you manage on your own.
 Extensions, including the Google Workspace extension, are currently not available to Google Workspace accounts for school, business, or other organizations.
->
+> >
->Have Gemini Apps Activity on.
+> > Have Gemini Apps Activity on.
 Extensions are only available when Gemini Apps Activity is turned on.
->
+> >
->Important: For now, extensions are available in **English, Japanese, and Korean** only.
+> > Important: For now, extensions are available in **English, Japanese, and Korean** only.

+After activating extensions for your account, you can access them in your prompts either by natural language or by starting your prompt with "@" followed by the extension keyword.

+> [!NOTE]
-Note: for the last item, instead of region requirement, it actually only requires your Google account's **preferred language** to be set to one of the supported languages.
+> For the available regions limitation, it actually only requires your Google account's **preferred language** to be set to one of the three supported languages listed above.
 You can change your language settings [here](https://myaccount.google.com/language).

-After activating extensions for your account, you can access them in your prompts either by natural language or by starting your prompt with "@" followed by the extension keyword.

 ```python
 async def main():